 DegreeTutors is a site dedicated to producing high quality educational content for civil and structural engineers, students and construction industry professionals.
 The aim is to continue to grow a database of both free online tutorials and articles and a library of low cost well produced online courses.
-DegreeTutors content is biased towards developing a fundamental understanding of engineering principles and analysis techniques.
+DegreeTutors content is focused towards developing a fundamental understanding of engineering principles and analysis techniques.
 This is borne out of my observation that it’s these fundamentals that engineering students struggle with the most.
 Failing to fully develop and intuitive understanding of structural behaviour is akin to building your house on very unstable foundations!
-It leads students becoming engineers that shy away from analysing structures intuitively, instead opting to lean heavily on software based analysis.
-Software solutions have there place but they’re no substitute for a knowledge founded on a robust understanding of first principles.
+It leads to students becoming engineers that shy away from analysing structures intuitively, instead opting to lean heavily on software-based analysis.
+Software solutions have their place but they’re no substitute for knowledge founded on a robust understanding developed from first principles.

 What is DegreeTutors.com and who is it for?

 So why bother to build a website for this, doesn’t all of this get covered during university?
-Well, yes and no. Today’s university curriculum must cover a lot more ground that would have been necessary 20 to 30 years ago.
+Well, yes and no. Today’s university curriculum must cover a lot more ground than would have been necessary 20 to 30 years ago.
 The expectation is that graduate engineers will hit the ground running and emerge from university with a diverse range of academic experience in a growing number of subjects.
 Degrees haven’t increased in length, so there is less time to dedicate to the understanding of structural behaviour.
 Competency in structural analysis takes time to develop, an 11 week semester just won’t cut it for most students.
 So, DegreeTutors is a resource that tries to give students the extra content that we can’t spend as much time on in the curriculum anymore.
-While the main intended audience is civil and structural engineering students, practising engineers or indeed other construction industry professionals may well get some benefit from a quick refresher on structural analysis.
+The intended audience is not just studnets, practising engineers or indeed other construction industry professionals will typically benefit from a quick refresher on structural analysis.

 Who’s the guy writing all the content?

 I’m Dr Seán Carroll, a senior lecturer in structural engineering at the University of Exeter.
-I’m also the Director of Education (Engineering) within the College of Engineering, Mathematics and Physical Sciences.
 This site is not affiliated in any way with The University of Exeter.
 It’s a personal project, I’m just giving you my background for the sake of transparency.

 What I like teaching

-My area of interest in terms of lecturing is structural behaviour and design.
+My area of interest in terms of teaching is pretty much all things related to structural engineering, in particular structural behaviour and design.
 That’s why most of the courses on DegreeTutors have an analysis flavour.
 University courses I’ve enjoyed teaching include: